-BARK is an important charity for small animals and I am pleased to be an active supporter along with my dogs.
+BARK is an important charity for small animals and I am pleased to be an active supporter along with my three dogs, Mortimer, Lottie and Dora.

 Sir Michael Blake bt – Life Time Patron